Deloitte Technology Fast 500

-The Deloitte Technology Fast 500 Awards are run and moderated by international professional services group Deloitte Touche Tohmatsu Limited.
-They recognize the 500 fastest-growing technology companies in regions around the world.
-Winners include both public and private companies.
+The Deloitte Technology Fast 500 Awards are organized and overseen by the global professional services firm Deloitte Touche Tohmatsu Limited.
+These awards recognize the 500 technology companies with the highest growth rates across various regions worldwide.
+Recipients encompass both publicly traded and privately held companies.

-The awards were created in 1997 during the dotcom boom to illustrate the success of growing U.S. technology companies.
-Today, the Fast 500 has expanded beyond the United States and covers North America; Asia Pacific; and Europe, the Middle East and Africa (EMEA).
+The awards were established in 1997 amid the dotcom boom to showcase the achievements of burgeoning U.S. technology firms.
+Over time, the Fast 500 initiative has broadened its scope to encompass North America, Asia Pacific, and Europe, the Middle East, and Africa (EMEA).

-The Fast 500 examines companies on their relative growth in revenue over a three-year period.
-A company that grew by $1million from a revenue of $2million will rank below a company that grew by $500,000 from a revenue of $100,000.
-The Fast 500 seeks to reward companies that have demonstrated cutting edge business strategies, vision and solid management.

-The Fast 500 has three main international divisions:
+The Fast 500 examines companies' relative growth in revenue over a three-year period.
+A company that grows by $1 million from a revenue of $2 million would be ranked below a company that grows by $500,000 from a revenue of $100,000.
+The Fast 500 recognizes companies that have shown significant growth, effective strategies, and strong management.
+It has three main international divisions: